Jie people: Religion

 Both Shi Le and Shi Hu endorsed Buddhism by granting the Kuchean monk, Fotu Cheng a privileged position within their government.
-Buddhism was at first restricted to government officials, but as the religion became increasingly popular among commoners as well, Shi Hu promoted religious freedom, stating that his people have the right to worship the Buddha, who was a "foreigner" like him.
-Under Later Zhao, Fotu Cheng's teachings spread, and many Buddhist temples were built in northern China.
+Buddhism was at first restricted to government officials, but as the religion became increasingly popular among commoners as well, Shi Hu encouraged religious freedom, stating that his people have the right to worship the Buddha, who was a "foreigner" like him.
+Under Later Zhao, Fotu Cheng's teachings spread, and more than 800 Buddhist monastries were established.
+The Jie were also noted to have practiced cremation, which was notably a custom in the city-state of Chach in the Western Regions.

-The Jie practiced cremation, which was notably a custom in the city-state of Chach in the Western Regions.
-Scholars have speculate that the Jie believed in Sogdian Zoroastrianism, stating that there was a temple or altar in Ye called "Hutian" (胡天), which was the Chinese name for the Zoroastrian god, Ahura Mazda.
-Due to the veneration of fire in Zoroastrianism, another example they cite is the giant lamp that was built in Shi Hu's palace for his crowning ceremony as Heavenly King.
+Aside from that, some scholars have speculated that the Jie believed in Sogdian Zoroastrianism, stating that there was a temple or altar in Ye called "Hutian" (胡天), which was the Chinese name for the Zoroastrian god, Ahura Mazda.
+Another example they cite was the construction of a giant lamp during Shi Hu's crowning ceremony as Heavenly King due to the veneration of fire in the religion.